sonatsuer/sonatsuer.github.io/_posts/2018-06-14-kolmogorov-complexity-2.md

 Finally a proof of a well formed formula \\(varphi\\) is simply a sequence of well formed formulas \\(\varphi_1,\varphi_2,\ldots,\varphi_n\\) such that
 \\(\varphi_n = \varphi\\) and each \\(\varphi_i\\) is either an axiom or it is obtained from earlier elements in the sequence using deduction rules.
 Deduction rules here are rules like "from \\(\varphi\rightarrow\psi\\) and \\(\varphi\\) deduce \\(\psi\\)".
-You guessed it, the actual rules are not importatnt but the important fact about proofs is that there is algorithm which can decide whether an arbitrary sequence of strings is a proof or not.
+You guessed it, the actual rules are not important but the important fact about proofs is that there is algorithm which can decide whether an arbitrary sequence of strings is a proof or not.

 A theorem of ZFC is a well formed formula which has a proof.
 Now you might think that there is an algorithm which can decide whether an arbitrary string is a theorem of ZFC.
 However, as we will see soon, this is not true.
 The best you can do is to *enumerate* all theorems of ZFC.
 In other words there is an algorithm which generates an infinite list containing *all* theorems of ZFC.
 You can probably guess the algorithm: Generate all finite sequences of well formed formulas in, say, lexicographic ordering.
 If the sequence happens to be a proof, add the proven formula to the list.

-If you have not heard of recursively enumerable sets before, you might want to think about why this is weaker than having an alogorithm which can decide whether an arbitrary string is a theorem.
+If you have not heard of recursively enumerable sets before, you might want to think about why this is weaker than having an algorithm which can decide whether an arbitrary string is a theorem.

 # Chaitin's Incompleteness Theorem
-At this point, you might ask the following question: We have only talked about sets so far but we were looking for a foundational theory for all of mathemtaics.
+At this point, you might ask the following question: We have only talked about sets so far but we were looking for a foundational theory for all of mathematics.
 Is this really enough?
 The answer is yes.
 This may look strange because it seems that there objects in mathematics which are clearly not sets.
 For instance \\(\pi\\) is not a set, it is a number.
 The trick is that \\(pi\\), and all mathematical objects for that matter, can be *encoded* as sets.